LeoGillet/ETS2Dashboards/README.md

 * Gear indicator which can be configured to display crawler gears and multiple reverse gears correctly
 * Gauges dim to indicate electricity/engine are off
 * Indicators for Cruise set and speed, low and high beams, parking break, retarder, engine break, check engine light, speed limit, and turn signals
+* Truck make, model, and plate number, and plate numbers for attached trailers

 ## Todo